Surgery for melanoma

 If a wider area of skin is removed, the surgeon may need to do a skin graft.
 A graft means that layers of skin are taken from another part of your body (the donor site) and placed onto the wound.
 The skin can be taken from your thigh or upper arm.
-This is called the donor site.

 The thickness of the skin taken depends on the depth of the area to be covered.
 Small skin grafts can often be done as day surgery, so you can go home the same day.

 Once the skin is in place it is covered with a dressing.
 The graft is checked after several days to make sure it is healing properly.
 The donor site is also checked and dressed regularly.
 You may feel sore for a few days after the surgery, but you will be given painkillers.